 Did you know that in 1752 – the year that the Liberty Bell first arrived in Philadelphia – Great Britain and all of its colonies skipped September 2-14 in order to marry its Julian calendar with the Gregorian calendar that was used in other European countries?
 Mind-blowing – especially if your time traveling hero sets her time portal to September 8, 1752.
 Think about that one for a bit!

-Please download the 1700-2069 Time Travel Planning Calendar and enjoy.
+Please sign up below and I’ll send you my Official Time Travel Planning Calendar, 1700-2069 (.pdf).
 Hopefully you’ll learn as much perusing it as I did putting it together!